ying79/hachi/docs/wireless_communiations_ch3.md

 m \approx \frac{(K + 1)^2}{2K + 1}
 \]

-The Nakagami distribution resembles a Rician distribution with parameter \(K\).
+The Nakagami distribution resembles a Rician distribution with parameter $K$.

 ##### **(3) No fading**
 \[